MicrosoftDocs/xamarin-communitytoolkit/docs/behaviors/animationbehavior.md

 # Xamarin Community Toolkit AnimationBehavior

 The AnimationBehavior is a behavior that allows the user to add an animation when an event is raised.
 It offers various built-in animations such as fade, flip and scale.
-These are exposed through an instance of the `AnimationBase` class which will be explained in more detail below.
+These are exposed through an instance of the `AnimationBase` class.
 Additional properties handling an event are inherited from [EventToCommandBehavior](/xamarin-communitytoolkit/behaviors/eventtocommandBehavior).

 ## Syntax